felsabbagh3/Animal-PI3-/README.md

 ### Running our Application

-To run this, we have provide a run.sh
+To run this, we have provided a run.sh

 ```
 $ ./run.sh